nitinkc/nitinkc.github.io/_posts/Algo/2022-02-03-array-syntax.md

 The Skewed 2D array need not have the same number of Columns each Row.
 {% gist nitinkc/f828994bdaabbc55505c51096c3b7d0d %}

+### 2D ArrayList
+Square Matrix using Arraylist with a focus on Iteration

+Row count is equal to the size of the entire List row = list.size();

+Column count is individual sublist size col = list.get(i).size();

+{% gist nitinkc/79da313a1da762bfc0c791a1f3843305 %}

 ### The Arrays Class

 ```